Sign Up for a Free Account

 Key points

-• Masses involving the skull base have a broad differential diagnosis, each entity characterized by unique biology and cellular origins.
+• Masses involving the skull base have a broad differential diagnosis, varying with location, each entity characterized by unique biology and cellular origins.

 • Care for patients with skull base masses is highly individual and multidisciplinary.
 Tumor histology, size, location, and patient demographics strongly influence overall prognosis for each skull base tumor type and determine treatment approach.

-• Treatment aims for tumor control and, at the same time, preservation of neurologic functions.
+• Treatment aims for tumor control and, simultaneously, preservation of neurologic functions.

 • Genetic characterization and targeted molecular therapies are emerging as primary or adjunct treatment options for some skull base tumors.